campbell-r-e/EtherWave-Archive/START_HERE.md

-# 🚀 START HERE - GEKHoosier QSO Suite Quick Reference
+# 🚀 START HERE - EtherWave Archive Quick Reference

 ## ✅ Configuration Complete!

 All initial configuration files have been created.
-Your GEKHoosier QSO Suite is ready to run with an Indiana-themed professional interface featuring dark mode support!
+Your EtherWave Archive is ready to run with an professional professional interface featuring dark mode support!

 ---